yourwelcomematt/matt-obsidian-vault/Photography/Cameras/Brands.md

 	- Good 4K video

 - A6000 / A6100 / A6300/ A6400 / A6500 / A6600
+	- All have the same sensor and processor
+	- 11 FPS burst mode
+	- Higher-end models have a bigger buffer
+	- A6300 and above are made of metal with weather sealing, while the A6000 and A6100 are made of plastic with no weather sealing
+	- A6500 / A6600:
+		- Bigger and heavier due to the deeper and more substantial grip and IS
+		- More comfortable to hold due to the bigger grip
+		- Use a larger battery, resulting in twice the battery life
 	- Not the most ergonomic
 	- Short battery life
 	- Menus are long and non-intuitive
+	- Doesn't come with a battery charger, but can be charged in camera
+- References
+	- https://www.youtube.com/watch?v=TrAe8XaYwwY Sony a6600 vs a6400 vs a6100 | Which is RIGHT FOR YOU?
+(Tech Gear Talk)
+	- https://www.youtube.com/watch?v=ccXqPhCLuWw Sony A6000 vs A6100 vs A6300 vs A6400 vs A6500 vs A6600 (MARK10)

 # Panasonic